FoxHenderson/jane-street-puzzles/June25-solution/SomeOnesSomewhere.md

 "SUM OF CUBES IS SQUARE".
 Noticing the tiles conveniently placed on the tables in image 1 and 7, we get the final answer of

 THE SUM OF CUBES IS A SQUARE

+Some other things that I tried include:
+- Overlaying the images (of both incomplete, complete and added tiles) to find overlapping/key tiles
+- Considering the coordinates of the top/key tile on the table next to each board
+- Considering the positioning of the scrabble tiles adjacent to each board
+- Considering the scrabble letter associated with each tile